opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/prep-install-rooftop-nodes/index.md

 <p>1.
 Acquire a Commotion Wireless compatible router that is appropriate for the location.</p>

 <p>2.
 Download the appropriate version of software at the Commotion website (commotionwireless.net).
-You can find instructions in the module "Install on a Router."</p>
+You can find instructions in the module <a href="/docs/cck/installing-configuring/install-ubiquiti-router">Install on a Router.</a></p>

 <p>3.
 Record the wireless node's MAC address - a unique ID that you can use to keep track of the hardware, in case you need service from the manufacturer.</p>